enze-chen/grip/README.md

 ```
 If you don't have LAMMPS or just want to test the script, you can run it with the `-d` flag.
 See the `.examples` folder for a SLURM submission script for parallel execution (preferred).
+Note that GRIP can use multiple cores, but only those on a single node.

 ## File structure